SpectoLabs/hoverfly-java-grpc/README.md

 Use hoverfly-java-grpc requires a valid license.
 You need to make sure your license file is named `hoverfly_license` and can be found on classpath.

 Putting the license file under `test/resources` folder is usually sufficient.

+Please email contact@specto.io if you require a new license.

 (c) SpectoLabs 2019.